dedefsmith/hello-world/README.md

 # hello-world
-Example of how tp use GitHub
+Example of how to use GitHub